prajin-op/btp-s4hana-kyma-business-process-extension/documentation/deploy/deploy/README.md

 8. Find all values for <RELEASE_NAME> and replace all with your Helm Chart's release name.
 This can be any name of your choice.

-9. Find all values for <DB_SECRET_NAME> and replace all with the database secret name.
-The database secret name will be `caphana`, if the [db script](../../../script/db.sh) is not modified.

-10. Replace the value <gitusername> with encoded username.
+9. Replace the value <gitusername> with encoded username.

-11. Replace the value <gitpassword> with encoded password.
+10. Replace the value <gitpassword> with encoded password.

-12. Replace the value <giturl> with url of your git repository.
+11. Replace the value <giturl> with url of your git repository.

-13. Replace the values <gitbranch> with the name of your branch.
+12. Replace the values <gitbranch> with the name of your branch.

-14. Run the following command to deploy your application:
+13. Run the following command to deploy your application:

     ```shell
     helm upgrade --install <RELEASE_NAME> ./chart -n <NAMESPACE>